laraluys/MLOps4ECM_day1/Model/tutorials/optuna_and_mlflow_combination.md

 ## Set up first mlflow experiment

-First, in our main function we set up our tracking uri and experiments in the same way we did it earlier.
+First, in our main function, we set up our tracking uri and experiments in the same way we did it earlier.
 Then, still in the main function, we start our first mlflow.run().
 However, this time we set the nested variable to "True".

 ```
 with mlflow.start_run(experiment_id=exp_id, run_name="main_experiment", nested=True):
     // our main run. with start Optuna study
 ```

 In this main experiment we set up our optuna study.
-This is very similar like we did it before.
+This is very similar to what we did before.
 However, we add a callback function.

 ```
 study.optimize(hyper_tune_flow, n_trials=10 , callbacks=[champion_callback])